freiflo/RaspberryPi-Neopixel/README.md

 ![image](https://user-images.githubusercontent.com/72065170/112108712-dd67bb80-8bb0-11eb-9eb3-253b68de7269.png)

+Data In is defined in the Code under "LED Strip Configuration"

 Make sure to use a suitable powersupply, depending on the length of the LED-strip you might need a lot of power.

 Depending on the levelshifter used the wiring might change, the datasheet for the 74ABT125N is provided in the directory.